DeeEmm/easyblog/README.md

 ## Other Products

 If you are a StackIdeas user then the following components may also be of interest.
-These products are also supported by the Open Source community.
+These projects are also supported by the Open Source community.

-Please consider contributing to these projects too...

 https://github.com/DeeEmm/easysocial

 https://github.com/DeeEmm/easydiscuss

+(Please consider contributing to these projects too)